biosimulators/Biosimulators_COBRApy/docs-src/tutorial.rst

 Tutorial
 ========

-BioSimulators-Gillespy2 is available as command-line program and as a command-line program encapsulated into a Docker image.
+BioSimulators-COBRApy is available as command-line program and as a command-line program encapsulated into a Docker image.

 Creating COMBINE/OMEX archives and encoding simulation experiments into SED-ML
 ------------------------------------------------------------------------------

-Information about how to create COMBINE/OMEX archives which can be executed by BioSimulators-GillesPy2 is available at `BioSimulators <https://biosimulators.org/help>`_.
+Information about how to create COMBINE/OMEX archives which can be executed by BioSimulators-COBRApy is available at `BioSimulators <https://biosimulators.org/help>`_.

-A list of the algorithms and algorithm parameters supported by GillesPy2 is available at `BioSimulators <https://biosimulators.org/simulators/gillespy2>`_.
+A list of the algorithms and algorithm parameters supported by COBRApy is available at `BioSimulators <https://biosimulators.org/simulators/cobrapy>`_.

 Command-line program